 Prescription Stimulant Addiction

 Stimulants are a Schedule II class of drugs, including Adderall®, Ritalin®, and other prescription medications sometimes used to treat ADHD, Parkinson’s disease, or depression.
-When problems arise due to prolonged use, many people wonder how to overcome their drug addiction while facing withdrawal symptoms or other maladies.
+Unfortunately, these medications can be habit forming and lead to full blown addictions for some people.
+Many people are left trying to overcome an unexpected substance use disorder with intense withdrawal symptoms.

 Battling addiction and ready for treatment?